WilliamMassalino/AI-Auditing-Meeting-Summarizer/README.md

-# AI-Auditing Meeting Summarizer
+# AI-Auditing Meeting Summarizer and Interactive Chat

-An AI-driven tool that processes meeting audio, videos and text files and provides concise, accurate summaries.
-This project leverages **whisper.cpp** for efficient audio-to-text conversion and models from the **Ollama server** for summarization.
-The application also provides a user-friendly **Gradio** web interface.
+An AI-driven tool that processes meeting audio, video, and text files to provide concise, accurate summaries and enables interactive chat with the transcript.
+This tool leverages whisper.cpp for efficient audio-to-text conversion and models from the Ollama server for summarization and chat capabilities.
+The application also includes a user-friendly Gradio web interface.

 ## Table of Contents